jtdoud/RepData_PeerAssessment1/PA1_template.md

 The following report outlines in detail the steps required to process
 and analyze activity data from a personal activity monitoring device.
 The device collects data on _number of steps taken_ at 5 minute intervals
-thoughout the day.
+throughout the day.
 The data consists of two months of data from an
-anonumous individual collected during the months of October and November
+anonymous individual collected during the months of October and November
 2012.
 The original unprocessed file can be found [HERE](https://github.com/jtdoud/RepData_PeerAssessment1/tree/master/Data).

 ## Loading and preprocessing the data
-Load the required library and import the activty data.
+Load the required library and import the activity data.
 The date
 column is converted to a date format recognizable by R.